White German Shepherd Dogs and Puppies have an interesting and unique history in the origins of the German Shepherd dog breed.

 There seems to be some confusion over the behavior and temperament of this color of GSD.

 Other sources say the White German Shepherd in particular can turn on its owner or attack strangers.
-There is no data supporting this.

 As with other German Shepherds, the White German Shepherd is an intelligent dog.
 It is not readily trusting of strangers though very loyal to its family.

 When given early socialisation and obedience training, they will give their owners and other people few issues, especially on the aggression side of things.

 Ultimately, as we have said before, GSD behavior and temperament is best predicted by tracing the lines of the parents and ancestor of the dog in question.